Pregnancy, births and maternity: infant feeding and breastfeeding

 The benefits to both mother and baby of breastfeeding are well established (NHS).

-- 81% of babies had been introduced to solid food at six months of age or older.
-Less than 1% had been started on solids at less than four months of age.
+• 83% of babies had been introduced to solid food at six months of age or older.

-- Breastfeeding is more common among older mothers and those from less deprived areas.
+• Breastfeeding is more common among older mothers and those from less deprived areas.
+However, the increases in breastfeeding in the most deprived areas over the last decade have contributed to a narrowing in the inequality in breastfeeding.

-- 90% of babies of Black, Caribbean or African ethnicity were breastfed (exclusive or mixed) at the time of their 6-8 week review, compared to 38% of White Scottish babies.
+• Babies from minority ethnic groups are more likely to be breastfed than White Scottish babies: 90% of babies of Black, Caribbean or African ethnicity were breastfed (exclusive or mixed) at the time of their 6-8 week review, compared to 39% of White Scottish babies.

 The ScotPHO health and wellbeing profiles include an indicator showing trends in the proportion of babies exclusively breastfed at their 6-8 week health visitor review, from national to intermediate zone level (see online profiles).